 The septum of the atria is formed by two structures, septum primum and septum secundum .
 During fetal life, the septum primum and septum secundum are separated, giving rise to a channel, which serves as a wedge valve, between the atria; this channel is the foramen ovale.
-During fetal life, the ovale foramen is vital for the oxygen-rich blood from the placenta to pass from the inferior vena cava to the right atrium and directly to the left atrium.
-At birth, the foramen ovale and septum are closed, and the second grows together.
+During fetal life, the foramen ovale is vital for the oxygen-rich blood from the placenta to pass from the inferior vena cava to the right atrium and directly to the left atrium.
+At birth, the foramen ovale and septum are closed, and the second grow together.
 The closure is explained by the fact that the pressure on the left side rises dramatically after birth, as a result of which the wedge valve can not be opened, and then a gradual sealing of the septum primum and secundum occurs.
-However, the conization becomes incomplete in 25% and there remains a window between the right and left atria.
+However, the closure becomes incomplete in 25% and there remains a window between the right and left atria.
 This window is called the persist foramen ovale (PFO).
 Since PFO has a prevalence of 25%, it can be seen as a normal variant.
 PFO is often accompanied by aneurysm of the septum primum.
 The opening itself exhibits great variety.
 Some PFO are very large while others are small tunnels.

 PFO has no hemodynamic significance, but communication can lead to embolism in the right atrium entering the left atrium.
 Thus, embolisms formed in the veins (for example, in the legs) can pass from the right to the left atrium and provoke occlusions in the systemic circulation (on the side of the artery).
 This is called paradoxical embolization.